rdkcentral/entservices-runtime/.github/instructions/Pluginlifecycle.instructions.md

 ### Deactivated

-Each plugin should implement the deactivated method.
-In Deactivated, it should be checked if remote connectionId matches your plugin's connectionId.
+Each plugin should implement the Deactivated method.
+In Deactivated, it should check if the remote connectionId matches your plugin's connectionId.
 If it matches your plugin's connectionId, the plugin should submit a deactivation job to handle the out-of-process failure gracefully.

 ### Example